 Skip to contents

-read_qview() extracts everything except the raw images and returns it as a list of tidy tibbles, with no Java runtime, no H2 database driver, and no compiled code anywhere in the package.
+qviewparsR extracts everything except the raw images and returns it as tidy tibbles.
+There is no Java runtime, no H2 database driver, no compiled code – all logic is pure R.

 Installation